Royal Hampshire Regiment: The 7th Battalion

-The Home Based Battalions
+The home based battalions

 Although the Hampshire Regiment sent six battalions overseas, many more stayed at home as training units or were converted to other roles.
 Before the war, the 6th Battalion (Duke of Connaught's Own), Hampshire Regiment was converted into the 59th Anti-Tank Regiment, Royal Artillery, and upon the Territorial Army being doubled in size in 1939, formed a 2nd Line duplicate.
 The 59th Anti-Tank Regiment served with the 43rd (Wessex) Infantry Division and went with them to Normandy.

 The original 8th Battalion (Isle of Wight Rifles), Hampshire Regiment was transferred to the Royal Artillery and made into an artillery battery in 1937.
 However, a new 8th Battalion was formed, shortly after the war began, at Southampton in December 1939.
 It subsequently split into the 1/8th and 2/8th Battalions, before the 2/8th Battalion was renamed the 13th Battalion, and then both battalions were re-formed into the 8th Battalion again, which was subsequently renumbered the 30th Battalion and was disbanded in September 1942.

 The 9th Battalion was formed on the Isle of Wight in July 1940 and was later assigned to the 201st Independent Infantry Brigade (Home).
 In 1942, the battalion was converted to armour as the 157th Regiment Royal Armoured Corps and assigned to 36th Army Tank Brigade.
 Units converted in this way continued to wear their infantry cap badge on the black beret of the Royal Armoured Corps.
 However, the brigade was disbanded in July 1943 and 157 RAC was broken up in August, without having seen active service.

+Officers of the 10th Battalion, Hampshire Regiment, 1940.